Send the link below via email or IMCopy

 in ethics.
 Not obligation to others, not right or wrong.

-How come all the paragons of virtue are
+How come most of the paragons of virtue are

 ?
 Is this justifiable?